 Additional Notes About Our Vendor Selection Process

 Our vendor team looks at every application and it is critical that the information you provide is accurate.
 You need to provide a link for them to view what it is that you intend to sell, so that they can make the best decision we can to ensure a variety of merchandise and artwork is available for our attendees.
 There are plenty of free websites and social media platforms where you can post what you sell so they can review it.
 It’s not an easy job, as you can imagine but they strive to create a good balance and are truly unbiased in the selection process.
 Please remember as stated on the vendor application form – “filling in this form does not guarantee vendor status for this event.
 Prior participation does not guarantee vendor status for this event.The time stamp on your application will not guarantee vendor status for this event, but will be taken into consideration as we endeavor to provide Hal-Con attendees a broad range of artwork and other goods for sale.”

 Time does matter.
 Historically, the majority of our applications are received the first day applications open.
 The first few hours, to be honest.
 We’re fortunate to have so many talented artists, crafters and quality retail vendors want to be part of Hal-Con.
 We wish we had room for everyone, but that is never the case.
 So everyone is clear, we wanted to share our process:

 We consider a variety of factors when curating our vendors: variety, adding different types of vendors into the mix, trying to appeal to as many price points, fandoms, genres of art and craftsmanship.
 It’s not an exact science, but it’s important both for our attendees and for our vendors.
 Too much of any good thing will divide available sales, and we want your weekend to be successful too.
 Too many vendors selling the same things will result in lower sales for you, and fewer options for our attendees.
 We take lots of things into consideration: variety first, and feedback from our attendees second.
 We listen to what they tell us about our vendor areas, and observe shopping trends at Con.
 We consider local market saturation and factor in our own past relationships with vendors.
 We know that every year, vendors we know and appreciate are left out, and we are truly sorry when that has to happen.
 Our focus is providing a vendor area that is filled with variety and amazing customer service for our attendees.
 That includes providing opportunity for local purchasers to see new and different offerings each year.
 We support local, Atlantic-based businesses and artists, but we also encourage vendors from across Canada, the US and other nations around the world to apply and bring their unique artistry and retail vision to Hal-Con.
 Once our spots are filled, remaining vendors are placed on a waitlist.

 The Waitlist.
 Our waitlist process is not simply “by the numbers.”
-As vendor places open up, we try to replace them will a similar type of vendor; eg. a comic artist replaces a comic artist.
+As vendor places open up, we try to replace them with a similar type of vendor; eg. a comic artist replaces a comic artist.
 We also look for any unique vendors that we weren’t able to include in the first round of approvals.
 Finally, timestamp on applications is used in determining successful waitlist applicants.